 In addition to one-on-one coaching appointments, Academic Coaches also create, plan, and present various educational workshops on these topics.
-For more information on when these presentations and workshops will be offered each semester, contact our staff by phone (304-336-8185) or email (Student Success Center@westliberty.edu).
+For more information on when these presentations and workshops will be offered each semester, contact our staff by phone (304-336-8185) or email.